billimek/k8s-gitops/storage/external-ceph/README.md

 ## Working with rbd volumes

-Example of finding and mounting a pvc in the proxmox host:
+Example of finding and mounting a pvc in the proxmox host

 Find the mappings between kubernetes pvc and ceph rbds: